atlassian-archive/dataschool/dataschool/_chapters/misrepresenting-data/confirmation-bias.md

 ### Limited metrics reported

 Usually people present a few metrics because they are trying to be brief and that is desirable in most cases.
-What they need to be careful of is if in their brevity they are not highlighting important pieces of data that might not fit their story.
-If they only show one metric in their presentation of the data there is important data being left out.
+However it is unethical to not present data that contradicts their story if they have it.
+If someone shows a single  metric in their presentation, more often than not important contradictory data is being left out.

 ### Obscure metrics being used

 Many times we cannot measure exactly what we want so we have to settle for proxy metrics.
-As these metrics become more and more abstracted our confidence in them should diminish.
+As these metrics become more and more abstracted our confidence in them should diminish in how accurately they represent what we want to be measuring.
 If people are confidently sharing convoluted proxy metrics they are likely looking for ways to find positive signals in the data.

 ## What to do about confirmation bias?

 ### Institutionalized disconfirmation

 Institutionalized disconfirmation is how academia addresses the confirmation bias problem.
-Anytime you want to publish a paper on a finding it typically has to be peer reviewed.
+Anytime you want to publish a paper it typically has to be peer reviewed.
 So you have many other self interested scientists making sure that what you submitted has sound logic and analysis behind it.

 However academia is finding that this level of review is insufficient, especially in the social sciences.
 Too many professional articles report data that does not hold up in subsequent trials.
 In fact it has been dubbed the [Reproducibility Crisis](https://www.nature.com/news/1-500-scientists-lift-the-lid-on-reproducibility-1.19970).
 Reproducibility is a much higher bar than examining the analysis, it provides more data to confirm what the paper has laid out.